Wingie/wingie.github.com/_posts/2013-11-11-requirements-for-opencv-workshop-at-droidcon2013.md

 ---
 layout: post
 title: "Requirements for OpenCV Workshop at Droidcon2013"
-description: ""
+description: "So the good news is that i've just been confirmed as a speaker for Droidcon 2013.
+Here are some notes for prospective attendees."
 category:
 tags: []
 ---

-So the good news is that i've just been confirmed as a speaker for Droidcon 2013.

 If you are coming here from a google search investigating a particularly suspicious looking entry in the droidcon2013 speakers page, i've made this little note just for you!